edibblepdx/chat-app-cs314/README.md

 send Ctrl+C to stop all services <br />

 ### Description
-This chat app is able to give users a responsive, effective, and overall great experience.
+This microservices chat app is able to give users a responsive, effective, and overall great experience.
 It supports real time communication between multple users to fulfill all user's needs.
 There are a number of features that this chat application supports: <br />
 <br />
     -Real time Communication <br />
     -Authentication <br />